Todd M. Lyons

 Ms. Fenton is a member of the Senior Executive Service and holds a Bachelor of Arts degree in Government and Politics from George Mason University and a Juris Doctorate from the University of Virginia School of Law.

-Adam V. Loiacono is a member of the Senior Executive Service and U.S. Immigration and Customs Enforcement’s acting principal legal advisor, overseeing a staff of over 2,000 attorneys and support personnel who represent DHS in removal proceedings and provide accurate, timely and complete legal advice and counsel to the agency’s senior officials and workforce.
+Charles Wall is the principal legal advisor for ICE’s Office of the Principal Legal Advisor.
+As principal legal advisor, Mr. Wall oversees a staff of over 2,000 attorneys and support personnel who represent DHS in removal proceedings and provide accurate, timely, and complete legal advice and counsel to the agency’s senior officials and workforce.

 Jennifer Cleary